 Unfeasible AlternativesThere are a few major alternatives I consider to be as secure or slightly more secure than using a password manager, but are unfeasible for most people:

 - Keep a paper notebook with your credentials locked up in your safe (or a locked drawer) at home.
 All passwords are strong and unique; you only remember the absolute minimum of passwords; perhaps you have a few passwords written down in your wallet.
-This alternative is unbearably tedious and restrictive to most people.
+This alternative is unbearably tedious and restrictive to most people, and thus people will tend to make severe compromises to security.

 - Magically remember all your credentials, with every password being strong and unique.
 This alternative is basically impossible for most people's combination of memory and number of accounts.
 If you think you can do this, I urge you to consider the possibility that you are overestimating the strength/uniqueness of your passwords and the ability of your memory.